 The format of the single-line entry in the main log that is written for every delivery is shown in one of the examples below, for local and remote deliveries, respectively.
-Each example has been split into two lines in order to fit it on the page:
+Each example has been split into multiple lines in order to fit it on the page:

 2002-10-31 08:59:13 16ZCW1-0005MB-00 => marv <email@example.com> R=localuser T=local_delivery 2002-10-31 09:00:10 16ZCW1-0005MB-00 => firstname.lastname@example.org R=dnslookup T=remote_smtp H=holistic.fict.example [192.168.234.234]

 For ordinary local deliveries, the original address is given in angle brackets after the final delivery address, which might be a pipe or a file.
 If intermediate address(es) exist between the original and the final address, the last of these is given in parentheses after the final address.
 The R and T fields record the router and transport that were used to process the address.

 If SMTP AUTH was used for the delivery there is an additional item A= followed by the name of the authenticator that was used.
 If an authenticated identification was set up by the authenticator’s client_set_id option, this is logged too, separated by a colon from the authenticator name.